 Franchise: We represent and have represented businesses in the purchase and development of multiple locations for franchised sandwich and coffee shops.

-Financing / Commercial Title Work: We routinely represent clients in the formation of a companies, including those to build and operate a nationally franchised hotel, together with title research and multi-million-dollar financing for construction.
+Financing / Commercial Title Work: We represented clients in the formation of a company to build and operate a nationally franchised hotel, conducted title research and assisted in multi-million-dollar financing for construction.

 If you have an important real estate transaction in your future, your best first call is to us at (207) 324-4422.
 Call today.
 Someone can assist you right away.